williamconnorbean/resume/README.md

 Navigate to the settings of your GitHub repository and check the following:

 1. Check that your respository name is in the following format: `<username>.github.io`.
-2. Ensure your repository's visibility is set to `public`.
+2. Ensure your repository's visibility is set to `Public`.
 3. Ensure your GitHub Pages site is being built from the `master` branch.
 4. Ensure your site is using the `Minima` theme.